vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 > using the workflow described above.
 {: .block-tip }

-### 12. Add a Snapshot of the Current Documentation
+### 13. Add a Snapshot of the Current Documentation

-The `gh-pages` branch contains a snapshot of each documentation in versioned folders.
+The `docs` branch contains a snapshot of each documentation in versioned folders.

 To add a snapshot of the current documentation:

 1. Copy the `docs` folder into a temporary place like `/tmp/docs`.
-2. Checkout the `gh-pages` branch.
+2. Checkout the `docs` branch.
 3. Copy the `docs` folder from `/tmp/docs` to the `gh-pages` branch:
    `cp -r /tmp/docs $WORKSPACE/secrets-manager/docs/<version>`.
 4. Update the `secrets-manager/docs/<version>/_includes/notification.html` file